Captain Chris Janke

 CPRW-11 Chief Staff Officer

-Commander Chris Janke graduated from the United States Naval Academy in 1991 with a Bachelor of Science degree in engineering.
+Captain Chris Janke graduated from the United States Naval Academy in 1991 with a Bachelor of Science degree in engineering.
 Following graduation, he attended flight training and was designated as a Naval Flight Officer in March 1993.
 After completing FRS training at Patrol Squadron THIRTY, Commander Janke was assigned to Patrol Squadron FIVE (VP-5) at NAS Jacksonville, FL.
 While assigned to VP-5, he served in the Tactics, Operations and Maintenance departments, and earned designations as Patrol Plane Instructor Tactical Coordinator and Mission Commander.
 During his tour he made three deployments to locations including Keflavik, Iceland, Roosevelt Roads, Puerto Rico, Panama, and Sigonella, Italy, supporting Counter-Narco operations and Operation SHARP GUARD.

 In August 1997, Commander Janke was selected for duty as Flag Lieutenant for Commander, Fleet Air Mediterranean/Task Force 67 in Naples, Italy, responsible for all U.S. and allied MPRA forces in Sixth Fleet as well as nine bases throughout Europe.
 Upon the Admiral’s promotion and reassignment in June 1998, Commander Janke relocated to Annapolis, MD to continue Aide duties for the Superintendent of the United States Naval Academy.